Behruz773/UnrealDemoScanner/README.md

 # UnrealDemoScanner
 Unreal Demo Scanner for CS 1.6

-ClearDemos/ClearDemos2 - for test new detections before adding it to code.
+ClearDemos/ClearDemos2 - for test false detections before adding it to code.
 This directory contain only clear demos ( without using hacks )

 CheatDemos - only cheat demos.